BB2ME #22 – Why you should discard any bad card in life

 Discard bad card #2 – it is not my fault

-I used to play this card a lot which was stupid.
+I used to play this card a lot, which was stupid.
 When things in my life go wrong, I always bear some share of the blame.
 After my divorce, I listened to a sermon series from Andy Stanley entitled Starting Over.
 It was extremely helpful.
-In one episode he talks about owning up to my part of the problem.
+In one episode, he talks about owning up to my part of the problem.
 He was right.
-I was at least 50% responsible for the divorce.
-No bones about it.
+I was at least 50% responsible for the divorce—no bones about it.
 After I admitted this fact, it became easier to move forward.
 It is not my fault is a card you should get rid of as I did.

 Discard bad card #3 – I can do anything